fanoos/SmartFastFood/README.md

 # Screenshots

-In this section, the screenshots of the most important applications sections are shown.
+In this section, the screenshots of the most important application sections are shown.

 # Members of this project